Followers

 Tuesday, May 6, 2025

 AP Lit?
-I Might Not Get a 5 (If I Took It)
+I Might Not Get a 5 (if I took it)

 WE ARE OUR BEST MOMENTS

-I would probably not have gotten a 5 on the AP Lit test (don't tell my school!).
+I would probably not have gotten a 5 on the AP Lit test back when I was a kid (don't tell my school!).
 However, to use a sports metaphor (that I have used before), I kind of think we are as good as our best at bat---our most impressive snag as an outfielder, or strike we threw bowling.
 We can definitely write as well as our best essay--maybe as well as our best paragraph, or sentence.
 People may think it's consistency that shows the level of our talent, our potential for "genius."
 I disagree.
 I got lots of A- grades on essays in college.
 But when I got an A, it was special.
 And arrogantly, I knew my actual talent level was finally represented.
 It wasn't the professors--the others were totally A- or B+ papers.
 Their grading was fair.
 But I knew I had that stellar product in me.
 So I said to myself then and still do.

 GETTING A "5" IN AP LIT IS HARD